 The following researchers are part of the Bio4Energy Process Integration Platform:

 Scientists on the Bio4Energy Environmental Platform do research to render waste products or surplus energy of biorefinery useful for other processes, or to check the efficiency and sustainability of products or processes over their life cycle.
 Photo published with permission.
-The Bio4Energy Environmental Platform has set out to provide the checks and balances in the work of the overall research programme to create an environmentally sound and a sustainable biorefinery processes.
+The Bio4Energy Environmental Platform has set out to provide the checks and balances in the work of the overall research programme to create environmentally sound and sustainable biorefinery processes.
 These should be run efficiently and turn out energy-efficient products, as well as cause or produce no or a a minimum of environmental pollutants and undesirable by-products or waste.

 An Industrial Network Meeting will be held jointly by Bio4Energy and SP Processum, including a tour of the pilot facilities available to the biorefinery cluster at Umeå and an afternoon session of talks designed to bring industry and academy closer together.
 More information will be posted here closer to the date.

 International conference: Lignin 2014 - Biosynthesis & Utilisation, Umeå, Sweden, 24-28 August

 The Lignin 2014 conference aims to strengthen knowledge on the various aspects of lignin biosynthesis and use, from the basic cell biology, molecular biology to pre-treatment of plant biomass and use of the lignin.
 The conference is organised with the support of the Formas-financed strong research environment BioImprove and Bio4Energy, the Swedish government's Strategic Research Environment in matters of bioenergy and biorefinery, as well as the Umeå Plant Science Centre.
 Contacts for this conference are Edouard Pesquet, Bio4Energy Feedstock Platform and Anna Strom, Bio4Energy Communications.

 The Lignin 2014 conference will be held at the beautiful river-side Arts Campus of Umeå University, at Umeå, in the city centre of 2014 European Capital of Culture.